dansteves/TwitchChatBotIntegration/README.md

       tpp

 4) Running the bot
-a) Open up cmd on Windows or the terminal on Linux and change the current directory to the folder that you unzipped
-b) compile Config.java and Bot.java
+4a) Open up cmd on Windows or the terminal on Linux and change the current directory to the folder that you unzipped 4b) compile Config.java and Bot.java

 Windows:
 javac -cp ".;pircbot.jar" Config.java Bot.java